OgarProject/Ogar/README.md

 ## Console Commands
 The current available console commands are listed here.
 Command names are not case sensitive, but player names are.

+ - Resetpvirus
+   * Turns special viruses (from OP's) into normal ones
  - Ban [IP]
    * Bans a IP
  - Banlist